bakdata/quick-examples/profile-store/deployment/Readme.md

 1. Initialize a quick context
 2. Create a quick gateway
-3. Apply schema.gql to the gateway
+3. Apply `./deployment/schema.gql` to the gateway
 4. Create the topics
-5. Deploy the apps
+5. Deploy the streams-apps
-6. Initialize the item data (artist, album & track information)
+6. Initialize the item data (artist, album and track information)
 7. Produce listeningevents

 The `justfile` documents all necessary commmands and makes them executable with [just](https://github.com/casey/just).